 Becoming a Nurse in West Virginia

 Many career opportunities are available for nurses in West Virginia.
-The beauty of the state, combined with a low cost of living, job availability, and short commute times, makes West Virginia a viable consideration for those pursuing a nursing career.
+The beauty of the state, combined with a low cost of living, job availability, and also short commute times, makes West Virginia a viable consideration for those pursuing a nursing career.